Students at the University of Sydney

-By permission of the military authorities, the company went into camp on the University grounds on 23 September 1918.
-They were placed under the charge of Captain Robert Rainy Harper, DSO Croix de Guerre, of the 20th battalion of the A.I.F., a returned University man unfit for further active service, and Lieut.
-H. Heydon, and attained to a high degree of efficiency, reflecting credit on their officers.
+By permission of the military authorities, the company went into camp on the University grounds on Monday 23 September for training over the following four weeks.
+They were placed under the charge of Captain Robert Rainy Harper, DSO Croix de Guerre, of the 20th battalion of the AIF, a returned University man unfit for further active service, and Lieu H Heydon, and attained to a high degree of efficiency, reflecting credit on their officers.

 The company were removed to Liverpool for further training on 25 October 1918, and were to remain there until their embarkation on 16 November.

-However, after the signing of the armistice on 11 November 1918, they were disbanded for the time.
+However, after the signing of the armistice on 11 November 1918, they were disbanded.